hideya/langchain-mcp-tools-py/TECHNICAL.md

 #### Root Cause Analysis

-1. **MCP Client Library Bug**: The `streamablehttp_client` async generator has improper cleanup handling when authentication fails during the connection setup phase.
+1. **MCP Client Library Issue?**: The `streamablehttp_client` async generator may have improper cleanup handling when authentication fails during the connection setup phase.

 2. **Exception Propagation Failure**: Instead of properly propagating the `HTTPStatusError`, the async generator cleanup failure masks the real authentication error.